 - Turning a simple “thank you” into more revenue

-- The six emails of the post-purchase journey
+- The six emails of the post-purchase experience

 - Four key metrics you can impact

-Why post-purchase optimization is a huge missed opportunity
+Why post-purchase experience and optimization is a huge missed opportunity

 Profitwell looked at just under 700 subscription companies and discovered something a bit unsettling — the price of acquiring new customers is on the up-and-up.